k0sproject/k0s/docs/autopilot.md

 ### Q: How do I apply the `Plan` and `ControlNode` CRDs?

-A: These CRD definitions are embedded in the **autopilot** binary and applied on startup.
+A: These CRD definitions are embedded in the **k0s** binary and applied on startup.
 No additional action is needed.

 ### Q: How will `ControlNode` instances get removed?